roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-02 ****** bysadkins116© This is a continuing story about two teachers that are being subject to a cruel revenge from an old friend that is seeking revenge.
+This is a continuing story about two teachers that are being subject to a cruel revenge from an old friend that is seeking revenge.
 You should probably read chapter one to understand the plot and characters.
 But it isn't necessary.
 All persons depicted in here are over the age of 18 and any similarity to anyone is purely accidental.
 This is a work of fantasy and should be treated as such.
 I would like to thank my editor who keeps trying to teach me English.
 Maybe by this time next year I'll finally get it.
 Please give me feedback.
 I can't get better if I don't know what I'm doing wrong or right for that matter.

  *****